pg9182/northstar-dedicated/README.md

 #### Navs

 To enable AI and auto-titans, navmeshes and graphs should be mounted to `/mnt/navs/` or a subdirectory.
 Prebuilt nav files can be found [here](https://github.com/taskinoz/Northstar-Navs).
 If a file conflicts with one already added, it will be overridden (in lexical order).
+On Northstar v1.7.0 and later, navmeshes are included for all maps by default.

 #### Environment variables